Vixhal3435/Advanced-C-Lab-Manual/module 8.md

 Result:
-Thus, the program is verified successfully
+Thus, the program is verified successfully.